sudo-su-ekin/ChainSlayer-data/README.md

 ```

 # Contact us
 Our community is active in Discord.
-Join our community by clicking the discord logo below!
+Join SlayerChat by clicking the discord logo below!
 [![discord community](Discord-Logo+Wordmark-Black)](https://discord.gg/5yBsY5P)